seppzer0/nDVWA/README.md

 > [!NOTE]
 > And just in case, run a `sudo iptables -L > ~/default_iptables.txt` before launching the app.
 That way you'll have a reference to restore your iptables rules if required.

+## Key Steps

+The whole function of the app can be broken down into the following steps:

+1. installing Nginx with Docker;
+2. deploying DVWA on Nginx;
+3. establishing reverse tunneling to SSH (optional);
+4. protecting SSH from Nmap scanning with port knocking protection (optional).

 ## How To Use